dpharris/OlcbRefresh/README.md

    - ButtonLed -- implements controlling a button and LED from a single processor pin.

 ## How the Above Translates to the Codebase
-Each protocol has corresponding code, usually in the form of a class.
+Each protocol has corresponding code, usually in the form of a class, and implenented as a pair of *.h and *.cpp  files.

 The codebase tries to hide some of the complexity in #include files.